The Disability and Inclusion Team

 What do you do if a client is not happy with the service?

-Speak to the young person / family and find out why the client is not happy and see if there is anything that we can do to change it.
+Speak to the young person or their family and find out why the client is not happy and see if there is anything that we can do to change it.

 Do you offer training in your specialist area?